Student Learning Center

 Head over to our Forecasting Methods & Statistics page for an in-depth look.
 We cover everything from Accuracy Statistics to Causal Forecasting, Slow Moving to New Product Introductions.

 The Seventh Edition of Forecasting and Predictive Analytics is the most practical forecasting book on the market with the most powerful software – ForecastX.

-Forecasting and Predictive Analytics with Forecast X™ 7th Edition by J. Holton Wilson and Barry Keating is a book about forecasting methods.
-The textbook is used by managers, forecasting practitioners, and students who have a need to understand practical issues related to forecasting.
+Forecasting and Predictive Analytics with Forecast X™ 7th Edition by J. Holton Wilson and Barry Keating is relied upon by managers, forecasting practitioners, and students who want to understand practical issues related to forecasting.
 The authors emphasize authentic learning of the forecasting methods that practicing forecasters have found most useful.
-This book is currently in use at over 60 Universities.
+This book is currently in use at more than 60 universities around the world.
 The book presents a broad-based survey of business forecasting methods including subjective and objective approaches.